akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 Quality is a MUST, and we urge you to run as many tests as possible to ensure your App works well for any type of product catalog.

-Although we do not certify App on the Akeneo App Store, Akeneo teams will always expect durable, performant, and scalable extensions.
+Although we do not certify apps on the Akeneo App Store, Akeneo teams will always expect durable, efficient, and scalable apps.

 **Code quality tests**

 Are you using the proper coding conventions?

-Ensure you take advantage of online tools, such as [PHPCheckstyle](http://phpcheckstyle.github.io/), for those using PHP language.
+Make sure you take advantage of online tools, such as [PHPCheckstyle](http://phpcheckstyle.github.io/), for those using PHP language.
 To check if your code has common programming flaws like unused variables, empty cache blocks, or unnecessary object creation, you could also rely on [PMD](https://pmd.github.io/) to improve your developments.

 These tests will be essential if your extension aims to be open-source, as it will help others to contribute.